 Dad, I notice in your wallet you have photos where your money used to be.

 Dad, thanks for showing me how to play baseball.
-Don’t read too much into the fact that the few times I got to play it was in right field.
+Don’t read too much into the fact that the few times I got to play it was in the right field.

 Dad, you’re the best banker I ever knew.
 Love, your favorite daughter.